shakamanaka/football/README.md

 The VUE_APP_BASE_URL is the base url where your backend is hosted

 The VUE_APP_SECRET_CODE is the secret code that your backend will need to work

+The default backend for this project is in this repo: https://github.com/shakamanaka/RestApi.

+Hope you enjoy it!

+## Disclaimer

+Be aware of the siuuu sound of this project

 ## Project setup